Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 About a year ago, I bought a desk at an estate auction.
 It was a gorgeous mahogany lady’s writing desk, and it was sold with its contents apparently intact.
 Among the things in the desk was a silver-filigree Waterman’s Ideal fountain pen, engraved with the name Stephen J. Henderson and made by the L. E. Waterman Company in about 1915.

 I was intrigued.
 I was born Grace Banfield Henderson, and there is a Stephen J. Henderson in my family tree.
 I decided on a whim to see if I could ascertain whether the pen might have belonged to my ancestor.
 I began by looking through my own jumble of family papers, and when I came across a letter that strongly suggested the relationship, I got serious.
 My research eventually led me on a quest that took me to Europe and back again, following a trail of letters.
-Researching the letters’ addresses and return addresses forward and backward, to establish an unbroken chain from 1915 until today, was an arduous connect-the-dots effort; but it has borne fruit, in more ways than one.
+In most cases, their owners were kind enough to allow me to photograph the letters for further research.
+Researching the addresses and return addresses forward and backward, to establish an unbroken chain from 1915 until today, was an arduous connect-the-dots effort; but it has borne fruit, in more ways than one.

 I found that the pen’s original owner was indeed my ancestor, and this pleases me.